kuka-isir/rtt_lwr/docs/source/install/install.rst

     # Build (this can take a while)
     catkin build

-Additoonnaly, please make sure that these repos (if you have them) are in the right branches (with fixes for rtt) :
+Additionally, please make sure that these repos (if you have them) are in the right branches (with fixes for rtt) :

 .. code-block:: bash